falko-buschke/SA_LPI/README.md

 ## Guidance for use

 The code is self-contained to replicate the results.
-However, the working directory must include the same directory stucture included in this repository:
+However, the working directory must include the same directory stucture as included in this repository:

 ```
 Working directory